voodooattack/e2d/readme.md

 __moveToLineTo.js__

-This is a convenience function that takes shapes and makes them drawable polygons.
+This is a convenience function used with `Array.prototype.map` that maps shapes to drawable polygons.

 ```javascript
 var hexagonShape = e2d.createRegularPolygon(10, [0, 0], 6);